LutzGross/esys-escript.github.io/tools/pip/README.md

 pip install requests
 ```

-The pip build can then be launched as follows:
+The module build can then be launched as follows:

 ```
 python setup.py bdist_wheel